JADEERMOHAMED/JADEERMOHAMED.github.io/README.md

 ## About Me
 I'm **Jadeer Mohamed** a Technical enthusiast.
-I'm pursuing Electrical And Electronics Engineering in MESCE Kuttippuram.
+I'm pursuing Electrical And Electronics Engineering in [MESCE Kuttippuram](http://www.mesce.ac.in/) .
 I did my schooling in PKMMHSS Edarikode